-What is happening – The GCC (The Gulf Corporation Council) which is made of the following Emirate states; Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates will be implementing VAT in their states.
+What’s happening.
+The GCC (The Gulf Corporation Council) is comprised of the following Emirate states; Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates.
+These countries implemented VAT in their states.
 The GCC Financial and Economic Cooperation Committee (formed by the GCC) are currently in the process of approving the common legal framework for VAT.
 The framework will form the basis for a national VAT system that will be implemented in each of the GCC states.
 Each member state will be required to issue its own national VAT legislations and will have the authority to determine specific VAT rules in certain areas.
 The objective of the common VAT framework is to introduce a standard, fully-fledged VAT system in each member state.

 All states have been given a one-year implementation timeframe to have these systems in place and the VAT rate to be applied in all states will be 5%.